HQU-gxy/NooBot-ROS2/README.md

 # NooBot-ROS2

-This repo is an ROS2 workspace for NooBot.
+This repo is an ROS2 workspace for NooBot, with SLAM and Nav2 auto-nagivation support.
-Some code is from Wheeltec, which is hard to review, may be replaced later.